autonity/docs.autonity.org/content/docs/concepts/_index.md

 linkTitle: "Concepts"
 weight: 80
 description: >
-  Description of the various components and concepts of the Autonity network.
+  Core concepts of Autonity Protocol
 ---
+This section describes core concepts of the Autonity Protocol and blockchain architecture.